 Social Influencers of Health (SIoH).
-Review data for the hospital's service area related to poverty, education, built environment, access to employment, etc. that contribute to the health of the community.
+Additional SIoH data should be analyzed for the hospital's service area, including data related to poverty, education, built environment, access to employment, etc., as they contribute to the health of the community.

 Demographic data.
 At a minimum, hospitals should collect demographic data on the community's population and population trends, distribution of age, gender, race, ethnicity, language, income, and poverty levels, as well as other pertinent information related to the community.